TuxVinyards/qqX/CONTRIBUTING.md

 # Ideas and Creativity are most important

-Don't let the Coding Style stand in the way of getting yours ideas out there

 - If you can, try to follow the Coding Style and Guidance outlined at the end of the qqX main script

 - Things can always get sorted out in a separate branch if need be, later